 This would also be a great everyday hair brush for busy women.
-If you skip shampoos, the exfoliating and oil distribution abilities of the boar bristles are perfect for avoiding that uncomfortable greasy look.
-The width of the paddle also allows you to cover more hair–great if you’re in a rush.
+If you skip shampoos, the boar bristles’ exfoliating and oil distribution abilities are perfect for avoiding that uncomfortable greasy look.
+The paddle’s width also allows you to cover more hair–great if you’re in a rush.

 This hair brush would not be ideal for those with thick hair because the brush won’t sink in deep enough to stroke the roots.
 Because of that, this is an easy recommendation for those with thin, fine hair.